ElyM17/demo2/README.md

 # demo2

-I like :coffee: :pizza: and :dog:.
+I like :coffee: :pizza: :dog: and :cat:.